Let’s face it — continuously coming up with fresh content to keep your email readers, followers, and fans engaged isn’t easy.

-This is where content curation comes in.
+That’s where content curation comes in.

 What is content curation?

-To put it simply, content curation is the process of finding existing, relevant content and sharing it with your online audience.
+Put simply, content curation is the process of finding existing, relevant content and sharing it with your online audience.

 You’ll save time and also experience added benefits by:

 - Building relationships with others in your industry

 - Providing multiple viewpoints on issues relevent to your audience

 Wondering how to curate content for your business?